Wisconsin DUI & OWI Defense Attorneys Serving Green Bay, Appleton and Oconto, WI

 If you are convicted of driving under the influence or operating while intoxicated, you face serious consequences that can impact every area of your life.
 For the best results in court, you need an experienced Green Bay OWI attorney who can help you fight in court and avoid the harsh penalties a conviction carries.

-We Will Defend Your Constitutional Rights
+We Will Defend Your Rights In The State of Wisconsin

 If your Constitutional rights were violated, the evidence in your DUI/DWI case can be suppressed and thrown out of court.
 If there is no evidence, you cannot be convicted of Driving Under the Influence (DUI).
+This is why if you are charged with an DUI in Wisconsin, in addition to conducting yourself correctly in front of arresting officer, you should seek legal representation as soon as possible.

 Maciolek Law Group is dedicated to ensuring our clients’ rights are protected as they face a DUI charge.
 We are not afraid to challenge the arresting officer’s reports, their training, and police procedures and provide actionable legal advice to our clients throughout the process.
 Our experienced DUI lawyers do everything in their power to hold the police accountable for their mistakes and law violations.

-You Are Innocent Until Proven Guilty
+You Are Innocent Until Proven Guilty under Federal & Wisconsin State Law

 The state needs to prove two things to convict someone of operating a motor vehicle while intoxicated: